google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 ## But what about modules' dependencies?

 Funny you should ask!
-There is indeed something we haven't talked about: recursively.
+There is indeed something we haven't talked about: recursion.

 The `<link rel="modulepreload">` spec actually allows for optionally loading not just the requested module, but all of its dependency tree as well.
 Browsers don't have to